ocaml/ocaml.org/data/planet/ambassadortothecomputers/how-froc-works.md

 <p>In general, there can be a complicated pattern of changed and unchanged data&mdash;we could change every other element in the list, for instance&mdash;so memoization and the update loop call one another recursively.
 From the timestamp point of view, however, we can think of it as a linear scan through time, alternating between updating stale computations and reusing ones which have not changed.</p>

 <p>The memo function mechanism provides a way to keep changeables attached even after the expression that attached them is re-run.
 We just need to attach them from within a memo function, then look them up again on the next run, so they&rsquo;re left attached to their dependencies.
-The <a href="http://jaked.github.com/froc/examples/froc-dom/quickhull">quickhull</a> example (<a href="http://jaked.github.com/froc/examples/froc-dom/quickhull/quickhull.ml">source</a>) demonstrates how this works.</p>
+The <a href="http://jaked.github.com/froc/examples/froc-dom/quickhull - [404 Not Found]">quickhull</a> example (<a href="http://jaked.github.com/froc/examples/froc-dom/quickhull/quickhull.ml - [404 Not Found]">source</a>) demonstrates how this works.</p>
 <b>Functional reactive programming and the event queue</b>
 <p>Functional reactive programming works with two related types: <em>behavior</em>s are values that can change over time, but are defined at all times; <em>event</em>s are defined only at particular instants in time, possibly (but not necessarily) with a different value at each instant. (<em>Signal</em>s are events or behaviors when we don&rsquo;t care which one.)</p>